chrisnager/palette/README.md

 A simple color palette

-_Each color name or hexcode is 4 bytes or less_
+_Each color name or hexcode is 4 bytes_

 See it [here](//chrisnager.github.io/palette).